Fabienne Servan-Schreiber

 Fabienne Servan-Schreiber (born 23 March 1950) is a French film and television producer.
 She is the founder and president of Cinétévé, a production company.

 Early life

 Fabienne Servan-Schreiber is the daughter of Jean-Claude Servan-Schreiber, a politician, and Christiane Laroche.
 Her paternal uncles were Jean-Jacques Servan-Schreiber and Jean-Louis Servan-Schreiber, while her aunts are Brigitte Gros and Christiane Collange.
 She is of Jewish-Prussian descent on her paternal side.
 Her parents divorced when she was three years old, and her mother later remarried into the Stern family.
 She grew up in Paris.

-Servan-Schreiber was educated at the Lycée Victor Duruy.
+Servan-Schreiber was educated at the Lycée Victor Duruy earning her Baccalauréat.
 She graduated from the University of Paris, where she earned a bachelor's degree in history.

 Career

 Servan-Schreiber started her career as an assistant to director Henri de Turenne on C’était hier.
 She then served as an assistant and later a director of several documentaries, and she worked for directors Frédéric Rossif, Vincent Malle and Claude Berri.
 She subsequently produced Les Murs de Santiago, directed by Carmen Castillo.